How you'll help

 Common questions

-Yes!
-In Washington when you get your certification you are considered a nursing assistant-certified or NAC.
+In Washington when you get your certification you are a Nursing Assistant-Certified or NAC.
+The term CNA is commonly used to refer to the same role.

 To renew your NAC certification in Washington, you must: